cancerit/AutoCSA/README.md

 # AutoCSA
-Java based trace file mutation detection capable of detecting both homozygous and heterozygous base substitutions, as well as small insertions and deletions, to a high sensitivity.
+Java based trace file mutation detection capable of detecting both homozygous and heterozygous base substitutions, as well as small insertions and deletions, to a high sensitivity in capillary sequence traces.

 ##Publication
 Bioinformatics.
 2007 Jul 1;23(13):1689-91.
 Epub 2007 May 7.